Cancer-related fatigue

 Cancer-related fatigue is a symptom of fatigue that is experienced by nearly all cancer patients.

 Among patients receiving cancer treatment other than surgery, it is essentially universal.
 Fatigue is a normal and expected side effect of most forms of chemotherapy, radiation therapy, and biotherapy.
 On average, cancer-related fatigue is "more severe, more distressing, and less likely to be relieved by rest" than fatigue experienced by healthy people.
 It can range from mild to severe, and may be either temporary or a long-term effect.

 Fatigue may be a symptom of the cancer, or it may be the result of treatments for the cancer.

 Pathophysiology

 The pathophysiology of cancer-related fatigue is poorly understood.
 It may be caused by the cancer or the effects it has on the body, by the body's response to the cancer, or by the cancer treatments.

 Fatigue is a common symptom of cancer.
+One meta-analysis estimated that around 43% of individuals with cancer report experiencing fatigue.
+The study also highlighted that fatigue levels can differ depending on factors like the type of cancer, the stage of treatment, and gender.
+Notably, women were found to experience more severe fatigue than men.

 Some fatigue is caused by cancer treatments.
 This may show a characteristic pattern.
 For example, people on many chemotherapy regimens often feel more fatigue in the week after treatments, and less fatigue as they recover from that round of medications.
 People receiving radiation therapy, by contrast, often find their fatigue steadily increases until the end of treatment.